ComNets-Bremen/OPS/README.md

 Caveats
 -------

-Though OMNeT++ models are possible to be executed in MS Windows, the scripts provided here are only meant for Unix based systems (Mac OS X, Linux, etc.).
+Though OMNeT++ models are possible to be executed in Microsoft Windows, the scripts provided here are only meant for Unix based systems (Mac OS X, Linux, etc.).